pubnub/pubnub-mcp-server/resources/sdk_docs/dart_configuration.md

 `
 ```

+- filterExpression
+  - Type: String
-- filterExpression (String): PSV2 feature to subscribe with a custom filter expression.
+  - PSV2 feature to subscribe with a custom filter expression.

 ### Sample code